jatindas/jatindas.github.io/README.md

 Tech-savvy Senior analyst with proficiency in SharePoint Administration and decent knowledge in Python and Machine Learning.
 Fortes include client management, business operations, and data analysis.

+Currently looking forward to opportunities in the Python world.

 ### Markdown